justinhelmer/vinyl-tasks/README.md

 As an alternative to `Gulp`, in an attempt to address some of the current limitations, `vinyl-tasks` was created.
 It supports everything `Gulp` supports, in a simplified interface with enhanced functionality.

-Also, `vinyl-streams` is built on the same foundation and thus, the [learning curve](#transitioning-from-gulp) is a breeze.
+Also, `vinyl-tasks` is built on the same foundation and thus, the [learning curve](#transitioning-from-gulp) is a breeze.

 ## Installation